actualizado

 Algo más...

 During your time off, you’ll have the chance to explore a beautiful part of rural Japan.
-This village itself is calm, peaceful, and inspiring — ideal for creativity, reflection, and reconnecting with nature.
+The village itself is calm, peaceful, and inspiring — ideal for creativity, reflection, and reconnecting with nature.

-・The Ina Valley and Southern Shinshu (Nagano) — wide-open countryside, small towns, farm landscapes, and brilliant views of the Central / Southern Alps
+• The Ina Valley and Southern Shinshu (Nagano) — wide-open countryside, small towns, farm landscapes, and beautiful views of the Central and Southern Alps

-・The scenic Kiso Valley, including stretches of the old Nakasendō trail and the historic post town of Narai-juku
+• The scenic Kiso Valley, including stretches of the old Nakasendō trail, the historic post town of Narai-juku, and Kiso Town (around a one-hour drive away)

-・Peaceful rivers, traditional temples and shrines, and classic countryside scenery
+• Peaceful rivers, traditional temples and shrines, and classic Japanese countryside scenery

-Public transport is limited here, so having access to a car is by far the easiest way to explore.
+Public transport is limited here, so having access to a car is by far the easiest way to explore the area.
 For groceries and basic errands, we’ll usually go together by car.
-If you’d like to take day trips on your days off, we can sometimes give you a lift to a nearby station or drop you off at a convenient point (the nearest JR station is about a 35-minute walk).
-If needed, we can also consider providing an e-bike, depending on availability.
-For someone who becomes involved longer-term in the project, we may also be able to discuss arranging a car via leasing in the future, depending on the situation.
+If you’d like to take day trips on your days off, I may sometimes be able to give you a lift to a nearby station or drop you off at a convenient point.
+The nearest JR station is about a 35-minute walk away.

 Important: